alisw/AliPhysics/MUON/READMEmchda.txt

 We currently have 4 DAs for MCH :

 - MCHPEDda.cxx for PEDESTAL runs, running at the end of data taking on each LDC (seing only the LDC part of each event, but all events)
-- MCHGAINda.cxx for CALIBRATION runs, running at the end of data taking on each LDC (seing only the LDC part of each event, but all events)
 - MCHOCCda.cxx for PHYSICS runs, running during data taking on a monitoring machine (seing full events, but only a sample of the full stat)
 - MCHBPEVOda.cxx for PHYSICS runs, running during data taking on a monitoring machine (seing full events, but only a sample of the full stat)

 \section da_s1 The Muon Tracking Calibration

-The Muon tracking chambers needs three types of calibration in order to work properly.
-Actually
-to be more precise pedestals are absolutely required, gains are needed to get the best charge measurement possible,  the occupancy is needed in order not to spend all the reconstruction time in hot-spots, and the bus patch evolution is needed to get an idea on long term stability.
+The Muon tracking chambers needs two types of calibration in order to work properly : pedestals and occupancies.
+Actually to be more precise pedestals are absolutely required, and the occupancy is needed in order not to spend all the reconstruction time in hot-spots, and the bus patch evolution is needed to get an idea on long term stability.

 \subsection da_ss1 Pedestals